pgxn/rfcs/text/0003-meta-spec-v2.md

 ### Data Types ###

 Properties in the [Structure](#structure) section describe data elements, each of which has an associated data type as described herein.
-Each is based on the primitive types defined by [JSON]: *object*, *array*, *string*, *number*, and *boolean*.
+Each is based on [JSON] primitive types: *object*, *array*, *string*, *number*, and *boolean*.
 Other types are subtypes of these primitives and define compound data structures or define constraints on the values of a data element.

 #### Boolean ####